blackat/blackat.github.io/_drafts/2019-09-08-javascript-module-system.md

 In CommonsJS every file is a module, each module has an _implicit_ local scope.
 CommonsJS modules import dependencies dynamically via _asynchronous_ function calls.

+The `module.export` allows to expose everything as an API: basic types, objects, functions and arrays.

-__Pro Tip.__ Explore the contante of the global variable `module` to see how the module system manages the modules using `console.log(module)` from the main file that imports the module.
+__Pro Tip.__ Explore the content of the global variable `module` to see how the module system manages the modules using `console.log(module)` from the main file that imports the module.
 {: .notice--info}

 ### AMD module format